generate/generate/docs/api/generator.md

-# Generater
+# generater

-Register an generator function by name.
+Register a generator function by name.
 Similar to [.register](register.md) but immediately invokes the generator function upon registering it.

 ```js
 app.generator(name, fn);